 To the north the main A629 route leads on up the Aire Valley to Skipton, (a bustling market town and gateway to the beautiful Yorkshire Dales national park), while to the north east the A6034 leads up through Silsden across Rombald's Moor to Addingham and Ilkley.

-Events held on an annual basis in and around Keighley include the The Keighley Gala, the The Keighley and District Agricultural Show, the RATMA Film Festival and the Worth Valley Beer and Music Festival (which is usually held in October on the Keighley and Worth Valley Railway).
+Events held on an annual basis in and around Keighley include the The Keighley Gala, the The Keighley and District Agricultural Show, and the Worth Valley Beer and Music Festival (which is usually held in October on the Keighley and Worth Valley Railway).

 Accommodation in and around Keighley

 Businesses and community groups based in and near to Keighley include the following (listed in approximate alphabetical order):

 - Case studies of projects in Keighley by Leeds based Avanta UK Ltd.

 - Roger Newhouse of Skipton (used Volvos, spares and repairs - based near Skipton)

 - Sabre Stairlift Systems Ltd. (based in Keighley)